 5. Dumbarton Rail Crossing: Commuters and others who must use the Dumbarton Highway Bridge every day, whether in buses or in their cars, are trapped in Highway 84 gridlock.
 If they detour to the south they run into I-880 and I-237 gridlock.
 If they detour to the north they encounter Highway 92 gridlock.
 In order to give travelers a reliable and comfortable way of crossing the south end of the Bay, the Dumbarton Rail Bridge should be restored or rebuilt to facilitate a Caltrain branch line extended from the Caltrain Redwood City Station to the Union City BART Station.
 Later, if and when ACE is upgraded, an ACE branch line could travel on the same tracks to the West Bay.

-There has been talk of creating a transfer connection between ACE and BART north of the Fremont BART station.
-The current demand for a transfer at this location does not appear to be high enough to warrant such a connection.
-Union City’s proposal to detour ACE trains 2.7 miles off-line for a stop at the Union City BART Station would make the through trip between Stockton and San Jose significantly longer.
-It should therefore be rejected.
+There has been talk of creating a transfer connection between ACE and BART just north of the Fremont BART station.
+The demand for an ACE/BART transfer at this location does not appear to be high enough to warrant such a connection.
+Union City’s proposal to detour ACE trains 2.7 miles off-line for a stop at the Union City BART Station would make the through trip between Stockton and San Jose significantly longer and should therefore be rejected.
 Routing the Dumbarton rail shuttle service via Decoto Road would both further congest Decoto and eliminate the ACE/Dumbarton Shuttle connection.
-The Decoto proposal should also be rejected .
+The Decoto proposal should therefore also be rejected .

-7. SMART: A high priority should be placed on extending the Sonoma Marin Area Rail Transit system to the Larkspur Ferry Terminal so as to afford riders a fast and convenient way of transferring between trains and ferry boats.
+7. SMART: A high priority should be placed on extending the Sonoma Marin Area Rail Transit system to the Larkspur Ferry Terminal and providing a fast and convenient way of transferring between trains and ferry boats.

 Longer Range Programs:

-1. Oakland’s Main Line: Depressing the 1.3 mile section of Main Line between Lindon and Fallon Streets would yield a variety of benefits, including more expeditious freight rail and passenger travel through downtown Oakland, reduced conflicts between traffic and trains and better access to the Estuary.
+1. Oakland’s Main Line: Depressing the 1.3 mile section of Main Line between Lindon and Fallon Streets would yield a variety of benefits, including more expeditious freight rail and passenger travel through downtown Oakland, reduced conflicts between traffic and trains and better access to the substantial new residential development along the Estuary.

 2. Oakland Amtrak/BART Connection: In West Oakland there should be a transfer-only connection between the Main Line and BART instead of the difficult-to-access Emeryville Station.
 This would cut the Capitol Corridor trip time to San Francisco by 20 minutes and to downtown Oakland by at least 10 minutes.

 3. Second Subaqueous Rail Tube Between Oakland and San Francisco: This proposal is currently a hot topic.
-Despite the talk, given the glacial pace of Bay Area infrastructure development, completing a new transbay rail tube complete with connecting subways on both sides of the Bay is at least a half century away.
+However, given the glacial pace of Bay Area infrastructure development, getting a new transbay rail service, complete with connecting subways on both sides of the Bay up and running would take at least a half century.
 Treating it as a near term improvement is unfortunately distracting planners from focusing on needed early-action improvement, some of which are outlined above.

-5. UC Berkeley to JLS Rail Connection: Running in the medians of Telegraph Avenue and Broadway, a diesel-operated or electrified surface rail line could provide service between Sather Gate in Berkeley and Jack London Square.
+5. UC Berkeley to JLS Rail Connection: Running in the medians of Telegraph Avenue and Broadway, a diesel-operated (like SMART) or electrified surface rail line could provide high quality passenger rail service between Sather Gate in Berkeley and Jack London Square.
 Such a line would serve U.C.
 Berkeley, Uptown, the Kaiser Center, the Oakland Civic Center, Old Town, China Town, Jack London Square and the Amtrak Station.
 It would also pass three BART Stations and intersect with over 20 cross-town bus lines.

 6. Geary Rail Service Line: S.F.
 City Hall should bite the bullet and replace the proposed Geary Corridor bus rapid transit system with a diesel-operated or electrified rail line.

-7. Upgrading San Francisco’s Muni Metro: Thanks to an ill-advised operational change in the 1990’s, the peak-period carrying capacity of the Muni subway under Market Street is less than half of what the system was designed to carry and should be carrying.
-As San Francisco’s population increases the need to correct this defect will grow ever more pressing.
+7. Upgrading San Francisco’s Muni Metro: Thanks to an ill-advised SFPUC operational change in the 1990’s, the peak-period carrying capacity of the Muni Metro Market Street subway is now less than half of what it used to be and what the system was designed to carry.
+As San Francisco’s population increases the need to correct this error will grow ever more pressing.

-8.Improving East-West Rail Connections in the Highway 37/I80 Corridors: To provide east-west travelers with a reliable and comfortable alternative to perpetually congested Highway 37, an east/west passenger rail line should connect the SMART service in Main and Sonoma Counties with an Amtrak Station in Solano County.
+8.Improving East-West Rail Connections in the Highway 37/I80 Corridors: To provide east-west travelers with a reliable and comfortable alternative to perpetually congested Highway 37, an east/west passenger rail line should connect the SMART service in Main and Sonoma Counties to eastern terminal at an Amtrak Station in Solano County.

 The collective ways of getting around in the Greater Bay Area have to get better.
 Regardless of which agency is operating them, the various non-automotive transit systems (trains, buses and boats) must be arranged to benefit ALL riders and would-be riders.
 The level of traffic strangulation that currently afflicts Bay Area cities for many hours of the day must be significantly reduced.
 Achieving these objectives will require fundamental changes in today’s approach to addressing and reacting to regional transportation and land use problems.